MATLAB® requires shared library files for building a MAT-file application. You must also

 See the following instructions for Dependency Walker

-On Windows systems, to find library dependencies, use the third-party product Dependency Walker.
-Dependency Walker is a free utility that scans any 32-bit or 64-bit Windows module and builds a hierarchical tree diagram of all dependent modules.
+To find library dependencies on Windows systems, use the third-party product Dependency Walker.
+This free utility scans Windows modules and builds a hierarchical tree diagram of all dependent modules.
 For each module found, it lists all the functions exported by that module, and which of those functions are called by other modules.
-Download the Dependency Walker utility from the website http://www.dependencywalker.com/.
-See http://www.mathworks.com/matlabcentral/answers/92362-how-do-i-determine-which-libraries-my-mex-file-or-stand-alone-application-requires for information on using the Dependency Walker.
+See How do I determine which libraries my MEX-file or stand-alone application requires? for information on using the Dependency Walker.